Società foggiana: Top members

-More gangs
+Other gangs

 In addition to the extortion and drug-dealing Società foggiana proper, other distinct gangs can be identified: the armoured car heisting and cocaine smuggling Cerignola clan, and another group active around the Gargano, on the spur on the back of Italy's "boot", which smuggles marijuana from the Balkans.

 Other Cerignola, most famous provincial cities for the strong presence of the mafia (due to feuds and / or infiltrations in many economic sectors) are San Severo, Monte Sant'Angelo, Manfredonia, San Nicandro Garganico, Vieste, Lucera and Orta Nova.

 Police operations

 In September 2019, the Italian police dismantled an international drug trafficking alliance between the powerful Gionta clan of the Camorra, the Società Foggiana, and Moroccan drug traffickers.
 The investigation started in 2016 against a Maghreb gang based in the region of Trentino-Alto Adige.
 The vast network of drug traffickers, extended from Morocco, passing through Spain, Switzerland and the Netherlands to finally arrive in Trentino and in Bolzano.
 Arriving in Italy, the drugs were sold in parks, historic centers and near schools by mainly Tunisian and Moroccan pushers.
 Nineteen people were arrested, with four still being wanted in Italy, Spain and in the Netherlands at the time, and seventy-three under investigation.
 Over one ton of hashish and 2 kg of cocaine were seized.

 In January 2020 two bomb attempts were made in Foggia to murder a key witness in a major trial against mobsters; nobody was injured.
 The anti-mafia task force was reinforced after the attacks, and 20,000 people marched through Foggia in a protest organised by the anti-mafia group Libera.